 2.6.3 the SAMRC shall not be liable, in any manner whatsoever, for any damage, loss, or liability that resulted from the use of such content by the User or any third party who obtained any content from the User.

-2.8 Users may quote small and reasonable amounts of content available from the SAMRC website and only if such a quote is placed in inverted commas and acknowledged.
+2.8 Users may quote small and reasonable amounts of content available from the SAMRC websites and only if such a quote is placed in inverted commas and acknowledged.
 Contact the respective unit directors for permission to download content, see 2.2.

 2.11 All licenses and/or permissions granted in terms of this clause 2 are provided on a non-exclusive and non-transferable basis and may be terminated or cancelled by the SAMRC at any time without prior notice or reasons.